danielbellmas/MasterMind/README.md

 If the player doesn’t manage to guess the correct combination within 10 attempts they receive a “You lost!” message .

+## What's New?
+UI, UX improvements

+**UI**

+1. The border is removed from the pegs which makes for a cleaner look.

+2. The statistics page has a background and shows the table that is exported when the user clicks on the download icon.

+3. When hovering over the title "MasterMind", the cursor stays as the default.

+4. The level drop-down list is larger and easier to read.

+**UX**

+1. A restart game button

+2. Rules are shown only when the user first enters the site (using localStorage).

+3. When hovering over a peg the cursor turns to a pointer, indicating it's clickable.

 ## Installation

 Install mastermind with npm